lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [x] Add ability to delete an individual memory, or graphiti entity or relationship in the UX

 **3.1.4.
 Implement session management**
-- [ ] Add button to conversation UI to trigger summarization of the conversation, implement conversation summarization
+- [x] Add button to conversation UI to trigger summarization of the conversation, implement conversation summarization
-- [ ] Add automatic title generation for conversations
+- [x] Add automatic title generation for conversations
-- [ ] Create conversation boundary detection (for simplicity we can say this is when user creates a new conversation, or when we hit 20 new unsummarized messages in the conversation)
+- [x] Create conversation boundary detection (for simplicity we can say this is when user creates a new conversation, or when we hit 20 new unsummarized messages in the conversation)
+- [x] Store summaries in Posgres - only has one summary field for each conversation, which updates it each time with the new messages
+- [ ] Store memories in mem0 - these should be a new memory for each batch of new messages (we are storing them right now but not )
-- [ ] Store summaries as memories in mem0 (make sure to track summarized messages, so we can dedupe and not re-summarize the already-summarized), and remove twin/assistant messages from mem0 now that we no longer need them
+- [x] Make sure to track summarized messages, then we can dedupe and not re-summarize the already-summarized in Postgres and Mem0
+- [ ] remove twin/assistant messages from mem0 now that we no longer need them
-- [ ] Develop context preservation between sessions
+- [x] Develop context preservation between sessions
 - [ ] Create conversation pruning/archiving strategy
 - [ ] Implement conversation status tracking (active, archived, deleted)
 - [ ] Add metadata and context handling for conversations